If you’re looking for a pre-assembled USS Constitution model ship, you have a few choices.

 To help you find the right model for you, I’ve created a list of the best USS Constitution model ships for sale by some of the best model ship manufacturers:

-This 24 inch ship is Hampton Nautical’s best-selling USS Constitution model.
+This 24 inch USS Constitution Model ship by Hampton Nautical is their best-selling USS Constitution model.
 The ship comes fully assembled and was built from scratch by master artisans.

 The model is designed and painted to look as the Constitution looks today, or at least close to it, with a white band along the gun port and black paint on the upper part of the hull.